jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 See the [getting started manual](https://www.virtualbox.org/manual/ch01.html "Getting started manual") for a wide range of information.

-Let us walk through the initial installation process.
 The first step to begin is with the *NEW* button.
 The next step is where we give our guest virtual machine a name.
 VirtualBox has long had support that if you type the type of the operating system in the system name - VirtualBox will auto detect the instance type and version.
 As you type in the title that has the name in it VirtualBox will auto-detect and switch the type and version automatically.

 ![*Create New Virtual Machine*](images/Chapter-03/virtualBox7/new-vbox-instance.png "Create New Instance Dialog")